wp-hooks/vscode-wordpress-hooks/readme.md

-# Autocomplete WordPress Hooks for VS Code
+# WordPress Hooks Intellisense for VS Code

 This extension provides autocomplete support for WordPress action and filter names, and the corresponding callback function.